 What does it all mean?
 (And other factors to consider)

-The point is this: Don’t write off solar for your home just because you haven’t got any unshaded roof space that faces north – especially if you live north of Melbourne, where sunshine is available in abundance (most of the time).
+The point is this: Don’t write off solar for your home just because you haven’t got any unshaded roof space that faces north – especially if you live north of Sydney, where sunshine is available in abundance (most of the time).

 The amount of solar radiation you receive is not the only factor, however.
 It’s important to note that solar PV systems in Melbourne promise attractive financial returns for households despite relatively low solar radiation levels.
 In fact, solar even makes sense for Melbournites despite the low cost of grid electricity and the relatively high price of solar systems there – factors that can often confound the business case for having solar installed.